JonathonHealy/JonathonHealy/README.md

-I don't know what I'm doing or why so please don't ask me quesitons
+I don't know what I'm doing or why so please don't ask me quesitons...they scare me

 <!---
 JonathonHealy/JonathonHealy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.